jamie-brannan/hundred-days-swift/ch15__levelingUp/d074__notes.md

 }
 ```

-> In that code, everything from { (granted, error) in to the end is a closure: that code won’t get run straight away.
-Instead, it gets passed as the second parameter to the requestAuthorization() method, which stores the code.
-This is important – in fact essential – to the working of this code, because iOS needs to ask the user for permission to show notifications.
+> In that code, everything from `{ (granted, error) in` to the end is a **closure**: that code won’t get run straight away.
+Instead, it gets passed as the second parameter to the `requestAuthorization()` method, which stores the code.
+This is important – in fact essential – to the working of this code, because iOS needs to **ask the user for permission to show notifications**.
 >
 > iPhones can do literally billions of things every second, so in the time it takes for the “Do you want to allow notifications” message to appear, then for the user to read it, consider it, then make a choice, the iPhone CPU has done countless other things.
 >
-> It would be a pretty poor experience if your app had to pause completely while the user was thinking, which is why closures are used: you tell iOS what to do when the user has made a decision, but that code only gets called when that decision is finally made.
-As soon as you call requestAuthorization(), execution continues immediately on the very next line after it – iOS doesn’t stop while the user thinks.
-Instead, you sent the closure – the code to run – to the notification center, and that’s what will get called when the user makes a choice.
+> _It would be a pretty poor experience if your app had to pause completely while the user was thinking, which is why closures are used: **you tell iOS what to do when the user has made a decision, but that code only gets called when that decision is finally made**._ As soon as you call `requestAuthorization()`, execution continues immediately on the very next line after it – iOS doesn’t stop while the user thinks.
+Instead, you sent the **closure** – _the code to run_ – to the notification center, and that’s what will get called when the user makes a choice.

->
+This is a nice example of step by step usefulness of passing closures from one function to another.

-> Finally, let’s take another look at for case let syntax.
-Its job is to perform some sort of filtering on our data based on the result of a check, which means inside the Swift loop the compiler has more information about the data it’s working with.
+> Finally, let’s take another look at for `case let` syntax.
+Its job is to perform some _sort of filtering on our data based on the result of a check_, which means inside the Swift loop the compiler has more information about the data it’s working with.
 >
 > For example, if we wanted to loop over all the subviews of a UIView, we’d write this: